DaliaBasa/Active-Directory/README.md

 ### Active Directory Lightweight Directory Services (AD LDS)

+Active Directory Lightweight Directory Services (AD LDS) is an independent mode of Active Directory, minus infrastructure features, that provides directory services for applications.
+AD LDS consists of a directory service that is accessible via the Lightweight Directory Access Protocol (LDAP).
+AD LDS is primarily intended for use by application software as a storage mechanism.

+### Active Directory Domain Services (AD DS)

 ### Basics
 - Azure - Microsoft's cloud, which can also run AD (was not used in the demonstrations in this repository) </br>